nvidia-cosmos/cosmos-rl/examples/ddrl.md

 - The 2B experiment from the pre-trained checkpoint is `cosmos_predict2-5_2b_720_reason_embedding_ddrl.toml`.
 - The 14B experiment from the pre-trained checkpoint is `cosmos_predict2-5_14b_720_reason_embedding_ddrl.toml`.

-> **Important Note**: Since the merged SFT checkpoints are not released in the huggingface, we currently use pre-trained checkpoint instead, which may cause different quality performance in training.
-We are striving to accelerate the process of making the merged model open source.
+> **Important Note**: Since the merged SFT checkpoints are not released in the huggingface, we use the pre-trained checkpoint instead.

 The DDRL parameters and explanations are listed as below.
 Detailed usage can be found in `cosmos_rl/policy/config/wfm/__init__.py`.